Field Operation Cost-Per-Acre Calculator Skip to main content

 Input implement width, speed, tractor HP, fuel price, labor rate, and any wear parts cost per acre.
 Choose whether to estimate fuel from HP or enter a known rate.

-Enter the custom hire rate per acre and your equipment's annual fixed costs to see the breakeven acres where ownership becomes cheaper.
+Enter the custom hire rate per acre and annual fixed costs to see where the entered ownership allocation equals the entered custom rate.
+Do not treat the crossover as purchase justification by itself.

 Built For